quang-le/js-datavisualisation-challenge/README.md

 - 16:30: installed jQuery and used selectors to find a (legible) way to target the data to be looped through
 - 17:30: fixed the loop that creates the array containing the data in the html
 - 17:35: Dimple seems to create the same problems as working with a css template.
 Might as well work directly in d3.
 - 18:20: made the graph work with Dimple.
 The data in html needed to be modified, so that the comma in the numbers is replaced by a dot, in order to be able to `parseFloat` the data.
 Remaining bugs: no grapgh generated for countries with incomplete data sets (France, Ireland), need to crop the names of countries with footnote reference (eg: Turkey).
+Also: a readable unit scale is needed for y-axis.